 - Revenues of $250,000 or more: A complete set of financial statements for the two most recent fiscal years (e.g. 2016 and 2015 (for comparison), audited by a licensed public accountant.

 Organizations less than two years old are expected to provide at least one fiscal years’ worth of financial history that shows revenues and expenses, and assets and liabilities.
-If you are a new organization with less than a year’s worth of financial history, we will not be able to accept your Organization Registration.
+If you are a new organization with less than a year’s worth of financial history, you will not be eligible to apply to OTF for funding.